 All of these discussions allowed us to finalise the trial design.

-Angie Logan (Clinical Doctoral Research Fellow), Plymouth University and Cornwall Foundation Partnership NHS Trust
+Angie Logan (Clinical Doctoral Research Fellow), University of Plymouth and Cornwall Foundation Partnership NHS Trust

 Professor Jonathan Marsden (Professor in Rehabilitation), University of Plymouth

 Dr Jennifer Freeman (Reader in Physiotherapy), University of Plymouth